Vlad-PLK/vlad-plk.github.io/_posts/2025-09-03-Launching-My-Blog.md

 tags: [linux, networking, ssh, git, jekyll, blog-setup]
 ---

-# Building the Foundation & Launching My Blog
+# Getting the Blog Running

-**Focus Area**: Linux Fundamentals & Networking Basics
+**Focus Area**: Linux Basics & Setting Things Up

 ---

 ## 🎯 Context & Objective

-Setting up a GitHub Pages blog to document my DevOps journey and revisiting Linux fundamentals with a DevOps lens.
-Even though I have solid Linux experience from 42 School, I want to strengthen the DevOps-specific aspects that will be crucial moving forward.
+Getting this GitHub Pages blog up and running while brushing up on Linux fundamentals.
+I've got a decent foundation from 42 School, but I want to really nail the DevOps-specific stuff.

 ## ✅ Work Recap & Achievements

+**Blog is Live**: Got the Jekyll blog working on GitHub Pages.
+It was a good refresher on Git workflows and how static site generators work.

-**Blog Infrastructure Complete**: Successfully set up this GitHub Pages blog using Jekyll.
-The entire process was a great refresher on Git workflows, static site generators, and automated deployment pipelines.
+**Blog is Live**: Got the Jekyll blog working on GitHub Pages.
+It was a good refresher on Git workflows and how static site generators work.

-**Linux Foundation Review**: Spent quality time revisiting core Linux concepts with a DevOps lens, focusing on system administration tasks I'll need for container orchestration and cloud deployments.
+**Linux Review**: Went back over core Linux concepts—file systems, permissions, process management.
+Focusing on the stuff that matters for containers and cloud deployments.

+**Workspace Setup**: Configured my development environment so everything's ready to go.

+**What I built:**
+- GitHub Pages blog with Jekyll
+- SSH keys configured for GitHub
+- Reviewed Linux fundamentals with a focus on practical DevOps tasks

+## 🧗 Challenges & Struggles

-**Development Environment Optimization**: Fine-tuned my workspace for the 12-week journey ahead, ensuring all tools and workflows are properly configured.
+**Development Environment Optimization**: Fine-tuned my workspace for the journey ahead, ensuring all tools and workflows are properly configured.

 **Key Deliverables:**
 - Fully functional GitHub Pages blog with custom Jekyll configuration